kstenerud/concise-encoding/cte-specification.md

 ]
 ```

+#### Float Array Elements

+Float array element values written in decimal form will be **silently rounded** as they're converted to binary floats.
+This is unavoidable due to differences in float parsers on different platforms, and is another reason why you should always use [CBE](cbe-specification.md) instead of CTE when ingesting data from an untrusted source (see [security and limits](ce-structure.md#security-and-limits)).

-### Media
+#### Media

-A media object is a specialization of the typed array.
+A media object is encoded as a specialization of the [primitive type array](#primitive-type-arrays).
 It has the array type `m` and consists of two whitespace separated fields:

 | Field                                                                       | Required? |
 | --------------------------------------------------------------------------- | --------- |